praqma-thi/jfrog-cli-retention-plugin/README.md

 Deletes artifacts matching all [File Specs](https://www.jfrog.com/confluence/display/JFROG/Using+File+Specs) found in a given directory.

-Allows for easy templating of retention policies through a JSON configuration file.
+Allows for generation of FileSpecs files through Go templates and a JSON configuration file.

 ## Installation